huggingface/blog/visualize_proteins_3dmol.js.md

         return f"{pdb_code}.pdb"
 ```

-Now how to visualize the protein since Gradio does not have 3Dmol directly available as a block?
+Now, how to visualize the protein since Gradio does not have 3Dmol directly available as a block?
-We use an iframe for this.
+We use an `iframe` for this.

-Our `molecule` function conceptually looks like this:
+Our `molecule` function which returns the `iframe` conceptually looks like this:

 ```python
 def molecule(input_pdb):